ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-The amount of the transaction (debit as negative, credit as positive), in PDT credits.
+The amount of the transaction (debit as negative, credit as positive), in daptic credits.

 </td>
 </tr>